bridgedb/bridgedbjs/README.md

 You can also ```pipe``` the stream through another stream or use any of the other functionality from the [Highland stream library](http://highlandjs.org/).

 For more examples, see the [test directory](https://github.com/bridgedb/bridgedbjs/tree/master/test).

+## Developing

+Pull requests are welcome.

+To build,